 To return to the main path.
 I will need a heavy duty axe to remove a holly stump from the far end of it.
 Someone has cut it down in the past, and it had bushed up.
 I trimmed off the shoots but otherwise cannot shift it, even with the aforementioned fork when it was still intact.

-Two photographs will not suffice for the finished article, so here are two:
+Two photographs will not suffice for the finished article, but here they are.

 We are promised rain this evening, to continue into tomorrow.
 This will be a welcome relief because I will be forced to take a break.